-3.6.
-Thermometers, calibrated liquid-in-glass, total immersion type, of suitable range with graduations at least every $0.2^{\circ}F(0.1^{\circ}C)$ and a maximum scale error of $0.9^{\circ}F(0.5^{\circ}C)$ as prescribed in ASTM E 1.

-3.7.
-A draft oven capable of maintaining a uniform temperature of $275 \pm 9^{\circ}F(135 \pm 5^{\circ}C)$.
+- 3.6.
+Thermometers, calibrated liquid-in-glass, total immersion type, of suitable range with graduations at least every 0.2°F (0.1°C) and a maximum scale error of 0.9°F (0.5°C) as prescribed in ASTM E1. - 3.7.
+A draft oven capable of maintaining a uniform temperature of $275 \pm 9^{\circ} F$ ($135 \pm 5^{\circ} C$). - 3.8.

-3.8.
 Water bath suitable for immersing the Type A or Type B container in water while suspended under the balance and equipped with an overflow outlet for maintaining a constant water level.
-Maintain a constant-temperature water bath at $77 \pm 2^{\circ}F$ ($25 \pm 1^{\circ}C$).

-3.9.
-Bleeder valve, attached to the vacuum train to facilitate adjustment of the vacuum being applied to the vacuum vessel.
+Maintain a constant-temperature water bath at $77 \pm 2^{\circ}F$ ($25 \pm 1^{\circ}C$). - 3.9.
+Bleeder valve, attached to the vacuum train to facilitate adjustment of the vacuum being applied to the vacuum vessel. - 3.10.

-3.10.
 Mechanical shaker for removing air from asphalt mix with a built-in digital timer capable of 0.25 second accuracy and a maximum time limit of 99 minutes.
 Also must have ability to adjust vibration frequency to permit maximum release of air and a 3-point switch for off, manual or timed operation.
 Must have the ability to fully clamp and hold in place a Type A or Type B container full of water and asphalt mix while removing the air from the mix through the vibration process.
-Must be able to meet or exceed the Gilson Vibro-Deairator (SGA-5R).

-3.11.
-Test equipment must be arranged as shown in Figure 1.
-The vacuum control must be placed after the pump and before the sample container and manometer; otherwise incorrect vacuum readings may occur.
+Must be able to meet or exceed the Gilson Vibro-Deairator (SGA-5R). - 3.11.
+Test equipment will be arranged as shown in Figure 1, except that the vacuum control can be located anywhere between the pump and the sample container; otherwise incorrect vacuum readings may occur.